What is a 3PL (and how on earth do they work?)

 3PLs are excellent tools for businesses who are getting started, or who are looking to spend less time and energy worrying about their logistics processes.

-If you’re a 3PL looking to invest in a warehouse management software, Datapel provides real time inventory data so you can ship, stock, and deliver the right product at the right time.
+If you’re a 3PL looking to invest in warehouse management software, Datapel provides real-time inventory data so you can ship, stock, and deliver the right product at the right time.

 Find out more